-Along with the 30-year mortgage, AHFA’s Step Up program includes the option for down payment assistance equal to 3.5 percent for an FHA loan and 3 percent for a conventional loan.
+Along with the 30-year mortgage, AHFA’s Step Up program includes the option for down payment assistance of up to 4 percent or $10,000, whichever is less.
 The assistance funds are available through a 10-year second mortgage.
 You’ll be able to pay for both loans with a single payment each month.
 To qualify, you must be eligible for (and participating in) the Step Up first mortgage program.

 AHFA Affordable Income Subsidy Grant

 AHFA’s Affordable Income Subsidy Grant provides a grant of up to 1 percent of your mortgage to help you pay for closing costs.
 The grant is only available to those obtaining an HFA Advantage conventional loan.
 You can combine the grant with the Step Up down payment assistance, as well as a mortgage credit certificate, to maximize your savings.